Twisted (co)homology of non-orientable Weyl semimetals: Non-orientable (co)homology formalism

 The glide symmetry defined in Eq.~\eqref{eq:3DGlide} leads to fascinating topological behaviour, but the discussion of this behaviour is somewhat hampered in the context of a fixed fundamental domain.
 For example, it is unclear in this context whether the possibly non-zero total charge appearing in the fundamental domain has any implications for the physical properties of the corresponding semimetals.
 However, as shown in Fig.~\ref{fig:BZ_param}, the total Weyl point charge may depend sensitively on a given parametrisation of the fundamental domain within the Brillouin torus.

-To alleviate the potential confusion arising from this choice of fundamental domain, we strive to give an appropriate description of these non-orientable Weyl semimetals in terms of the more coordinate-free (co)homology framework in this section.
+To alleviate the potential confusion arising from this choice of fundamental domain, we strive to give an appropriate description of these non-orientable Weyl semimetals in terms of the more coordinate-free (co)homology framework in this section, which forms the basis of our results.
 We will initially treat free orientation-reversing symmetries in full generality, without assuming the specific glide symmetry or the unitarity implicit in Eq.~\eqref{eq:3DGlide}.

 Before we move on, we include a small note on the Poincar\'e--Hopf theorem, which is often used to derive the Nielsen--Ninomiya theorem.
 In the usual setting of a toroidal Brillouin zone $\TT^3$, the map $\bd(\bk)$ which sets the Pauli matrix coefficients in the Bloch Hamiltonian [Eq.~\eqref{eq:BlochHamiltonian}] can be considered a vector field on $\TT^3$; Weyl nodes then correspond to singularities of this vector field.
 The Poincar\'e--Hopf theorem then states that the indices of these singularities (i.e.\ the chiralities of the Weyl nodes) must add to zero.
-This argument implicitly relies on the fact that the tangent bundle of $\TT^3$ is homeomorphic to the trivial bundle $\TT^3\times\RR^3$ (i.e.\ $\TT^3$ is \emph{parallelisable}), allowing $\bd(\bk):\TT^3\to\RR^3$ to be identified as a vector field (i.e.\ a section of the tangent bundle).
-As such, it does not generalise straightforwardly to other Brillouin zone topologies: for example, the $\KS$ topology studied in Ref.~\cite{fonseca2024} is not parallelisable, so that $\bd(\bk):\KS\to\RR^3$ cannot be interpreted as a well-defined vector field.
+This argument implicitly relies on the fact that $\bd(\bk)$ behaves like a vector field at all of $\TT^3$: to be precise, a vector field on $\TT^3$ is a section of its tangent bundle, whereas the map $\bd(\bk):\TT^3\to\RR^3$ is a section of the trivial bundle $\TT^3\times\RR^3$.
+These two bundles happen to coincide over the torus, i.e.\ $\TT^3$ is \emph{parallelisable}.
+As such, the argument does not generalise straightforwardly to other Brillouin zone topologies: for example, the $\KS$ topology studied in Ref.~\cite{fonseca2024} is not parallelisable (as goes for any non-orientable manifold), meaning its tangent bundle has a non-trivial global ``twist''; meanwhile, the map $\bd(\bk):\KS\to\RR^3$ is still a section of the trivial ``untwisted'' bundle $(\KS)\times\RR^3$, and so it cannot be interpreted as a well-defined vector field on the tangent bundle.
 Indeed, the mod 2 charge cancellation found in Ref.~\cite{fonseca2024} is intimately related to the fact that $\bd(\bk)$ exists on the \emph{orientable} trivial $\RR^3$-bundle over the \emph{non-orientable} base space $\KS$ -- a point of view which we will not pursue further, in favour of the richer (co)homology interpretation.